trufflesuite/trufflesuite.com/src/docs/vscode-ext/contract-management.md

 ## Create, Build, and Deploy a new Solidity Smart Contact

-The Trufflesuite for VSCode extension gives developers a quick way to quickly scaffold out a smart contract directory with a basic smart contract, Truffle directory structure and key files needed to deploy contracts locally (with Truffle Ganache), or to test/main-networks using leveraging accounts from [Infura](https://infura.io/).
+The Truffle for VSCode extension gives developers a quick way to quickly scaffold out a smart contract directory with a basic smart contract, Truffle directory structure and key files needed to deploy contracts locally (with Truffle Ganache), or to test/main-networks using leveraging accounts from [Infura](https://infura.io/).

 This document details the smart contract flow from creating a brand new folder structure and sample project, through deploying that contract to local, or various test/main-networks.
 To jump to a specific section click the link below: